The Pontryagin Class for Pre-Courant Algebroids: Regular pre-Courant algebroids

 For a transitive quadratic Lie algebroid $A$, we can construct a twisted Courant algebroid structure on $A\oplus T^*M$ following the procedure above.
-Especially, Let $P$ be a $G$-principal bundle on $M$, and $\frkg$ be a quadratic Lie algebra.
-With a dissection we have an extension of the Atiyah algebroid $TP/G$ to a twisted Courant-algebroid, and the twisted $4$-form is given by the first Pontryagin class of $TP/G$ corresponding to the dissection.
-For more details for the {\bf first Pontryagin class} of a quadratic Lie algebroid see \rm\cite{firstP}, \rm\cite{dissection}.
+Especially, let $\frkg$ be a quadratic Lie algebra with the Lie group $G$ its integration, and $P$ a $G$-principal bundle.
+With a dissection $\Psi:TM\oplus\mathcal{G}\oplus{T^*M}\longrightarrow TP/G\oplus{T^*M}$, we have an extension of the Atiyah algebroid $TP/G$ to a twisted Courant algebroid, and the twisted $4$-form is given by the first Pontryagin class of $TP/G$ corresponding to the dissection.
+For more details for the {\bf first Pontryagin class} of a quadratic Lie algebroid, see \rm\cite{firstP,dissection}.